greggersaurus/OpenSteamController/README.md

 #### [Generating .bin file](https://community.nxp.com/thread/389005)

 * AXF file (ELF/DWARF) to binary
     * arm-none-eabi-objcopy -v -O binary "FirstProject.axf" "FirstProject.bin"
 * From objcopy [man page](https://sourceware.org/binutils/docs/binutils/objcopy.html)
     * "When objcopy generates a raw binary file, it will essentially produce a memory dump of the contents of the input object file.
 All symbols and relocation information will be discarded.
 The memory dump will start at the load address of the lowest section copied into the output file."

 #### .bin File Layout
 * Starts with vector table
     * From 20.7 of UM10462: The reserved ARM Cortex-M0 exception vector location 7 (offset 0x0000 001C in the vector table) should contain the 2’s complement of the check-sum of table entries 0 through 6.
 This causes the checksum of the first 8 table entries to be 0.
 The bootloader code checksums the first 8 locations in sector 0 of the flash.
 If the result is 0, then execution control is transferred to the user code.

 * See Section 24.3.3.4 (Fig 24-80) of UM10462 for layout of vector table
     * 0x0000 00004 - Entry point to code in ARM Cortex-M0 vector table.
 See 20.15.1 of UM10462
     * 0x0000 0001C - Vector location 7.
 Must contain 2's complement of vector table entries 0-6.
 See 20.7 or UM10462

 * Endianness
     * Certain sections default to little endian
     * Other sections are configurable
     * TODO: Where is this stated in UM10462?

 #### [LPC Image Checksums](https://community.nxp.com/thread/389046)

 * Checksum is stored at 0x1C for Cortex-M based parts
     * checksum -p ${TargetChip} -d "${BuildArtifactFileBaseName}.bin"
 * This checksum is calculated from the contents of the vector table, not the whole image (probably why I got away with chaning USB info strings)
     * For more details please see the user manual for the MCU that you are using.
 * [Creating checksum manually](https://community.nxp.com/thread/388993)

 ## [Steam Controller Update News](http://store.steampowered.com/news/?appids=353370)

 * Use to get an idea of what changed from firmware to firwmare release

 ## Steam Communities

 * [Official Group](http://steamcommunity.com/games/353370#announcements/detail/901091250587237164)
 * [Custom Sounds Discussion](https://steamcommunity.com/app/353370/discussions/0/458607699626517823/)

 ## Disassembly

-* Going to dig into and work with a number of tools and approaches
- * Use different tools to verify each other
+Various approaches, tools and information on disassembly binary firmware.

 ### [Reverse Engineering for Beginners](https://github.com/dennis714/RE-for-beginners)